 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
-Guidance on how to give feedback in a professional and respectful manner is available at https://gatorevals.aa.ufl.edu/students/.
-Students will be notified when the evaluation period opens and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via https://ufl.bluera.com/ufl/.
-Summaries of course evaluation results are available to students at https://gatorevals.aa.ufl.edu/public-results/.
-Thank you for serving as a partner in this important effort.
+Guidance on how to give feedback in a professional and respectful manner is available here.
+Students will be notified when the evaluation period opens and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via the external link to GatorEvals.
+Public summaries of course evaluation results are available to students here.